Claire-Fisher/boardgame-buddy-ms3/TESTING.md

 * [**Validators Results**](#validators)
 3. The code passed through an Accessibility evaluation.
 *  [**Accessibility Results**](#accessibility)
-4. Published the page via GitHub pages and shared with fellow students and friends (particulary boardgame fans) to test and receive feedback.
+4. Published the page via GitHub pages and shared with fellow students and friends (particularly boardgame fans) to test and receive feedback.

 5. Sent my deployed project to multiple user testers with different devices, browsers, and skill sets.
     - Jump to: [**Third Party Testing**](#third-party-testing) here